Chanarowe/Project-1/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_
+List the IP addresses of the machines you are monitoring_
 * Web-1 VM 10.0.0.9
 * Web-2 VM 10.0.0.10
 * Web-3 VM 10.0.0.11